jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

 ## Community

-Yes, there is an important community around .NET contributing and enriching with rich content, libraries, tools, etc.
+There is an important community around .NET contributing and enriching with valuable content, libraries, tools, etc.

 ## Tooling